drloring/katacoda-scenarios/java-ms-config/java-2/step3.md

 <pre>          env:
             - name: "spring.redis.host"
               value: "{{ .Values.redishost }}"
+            - name: "spring.redis.password"
+              value: "{{ .Values.redispass }}"
 </pre>

 We also set the service `type: NodePort and set `targetPort: 8080` in to `step-2/ws/templates/service.yaml`{{open}}

-Now, we can dry-run the helm install `helm install --dry-run ws ws`{{execute}}  to see the deployment.
+Now, we can dry-run the helm install `helm install --dry-run ws ws --set redispass=$REDIS_PASSWORD`{{execute}} to see the deployment with the redis password provided.

-And, we can run helm install `helm install ws ws`{{execute}}  and you will notice that the container is getting the redis host from the template from the values.yaml.
+And, we can run helm install `helm install ws ws --set redispass=$REDIS_PASSWORD`{{execute}}  and you will notice that the container is getting the redis host from the template from the values.yaml.

 Follow the instructions from helm and export the NODE_PORT and NODE_IP, then `curl $NODE_IP:$NODE_PORT/greeting`{{execute}} repeatedly.
 Notice that the Local count is different than the Cached count.